DlyaR19/Spirit/README.md

 - `MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the
   side/top bar and the main menu).
 This setup uses [App Layout](https://vaadin.com/docs/components/app-layout).
-- `views` package in `src/main/java` contains the server-side Java views of your application.
+- `views` package in `src/main/java` contains the server-side Java views of your bewerbung.
-- `views` folder in `src/main/frontend` contains the client-side JavaScript views of your application.
+- `views` folder in `src/main/frontend` contains the client-side JavaScript views of your bewerbung.
 - `themes` folder in `src/main/frontend` contains the custom CSS styles.

 ## Useful links